f4pga/prjxray/docs/architecture/overview.rst

 as related to configuration.
 The halves are referred to simply as the top and bottom halves.

-Each halves is next divided vertically into one or more :term:`horizontal clock rows <horizontal clock row>`, numbered outward from the global clock buffer dividing line.
+Each half is next divided vertically into one or more :term:`horizontal clock rows <horizontal clock row>`, numbered outward from the global clock buffer dividing line.
 Each horizontal clock row contains 12 clock lines that extend across the device perpendicular to the global clock spine.
 Similar to the